douglasdavis/pygram11/README.md

 You need is a C++14 compiler and OpenMP.
 If you are using a relatively modern GCC release on Linux then you probably don't have to worry about the OpenMP dependency.
-If you are on macOS, you can install `libomp` from Homebrew.
+If you are on macOS, you can install `libomp` from Homebrew (pygram11 does compile on Apple Silicon devices with Python version 3.9 and `libomp` installed from Homebrew).
 With those dependencies met, simply run:

 ```none
 git clone https://github.com/douglasdavis/pygram11.git --recurse-submodes